microsoft/snmalloc/README.md

 # snmalloc-rs
-**Notice: MinGW Build is broken and may not be fixed in a near futture.
+**Notice: MinGW Build is broken and may not be fixed in a near future.
 See [this PR](https://github.com/microsoft/snmalloc/pull/217) in the upstream.**

 MSVC/MinGW/Linux/MacOS: [![travis ci](https://www.travis-ci.org/SchrodingerZhu/snmalloc-rs.svg?branch=master)](https://travis-ci.com/SchrodingerZhu/snmalloc-rs)